-Dusting powder in between layers of liner is also the secret weapon of Toby Fleischman, the makeup artist who gives Anna Kendrick her precise feline flicks.
+Dusting powder in between layers of a liner is also the secret weapon of Toby Fleischman, the makeup artist who gives Anna Kendrick her precise feline flicks.
 “The key to making sure your eyeliner stays put is to layer, layer, layer,” says Fleischman, specifically in the liner, powder, liner order.
-“It may take a bit more time but it will be worth it in the long run, when your flick is still on point by the end of the night.”
+“It may take a bit more time but it will be worth it in the long run when your flick is still on point by the end of the night.”
 Fleischman also says that you can layer a shadow in the same shade as your eyeliner on top of the last coat to set and lock it in.

-Formula-wise, both Jeung and Fleischman say your best bet is to reach for a long-wear, waterproof eyeliner formula.
-Jeung’s favorite is Rimmel’s Scandal Eyes Waterproof Gel Eyeliner ($6), and Fleischman likes Lancôme's Le Stylo Waterproof Eyeliner ($27) and Liner Design Long Wear Gel Eyeliner ($25).
+Formula-wise, both Jeung, and Fleischman say your best bet is to reach for a long-wear, waterproof eyeliner formula.
+Jeung’s favorite is Rimmel’s Scandal Eyes Waterproof Gel Eyeliner ($6), and Fleischman likes Lancôme's Le Stylo Waterproof Eyeliner ($27) and Liner Design Long-Wear Gel Eyeliner ($25).

 Jeung also recommends using powder before the first swipe of liner, for additional protection.
 “Before applying eyeliner, you want to make sure the eye area along the lashes is free of excess oil.
-To do this, lightly dust along lash line with a very small amount of translucent powder to absorb excess moisture and oil, and then apply your long-wear eyeliner and powder for maximum eyeliner longevity,” she recommends.
+To do this, lightly dust along the lash line with a very small amount of translucent powder to absorb excess moisture and oil, and then apply your long-wear eyeliner and powder for maximum eyeliner longevity,” she recommends.

 Keep scrolling to shop all the products from this story!